glin/reactable/README.md

   rowClass = NULL,            # Additional CSS classes to apply to table rows.
 Also see conditional styling below rowStyle = NULL,            # Inline styles to apply to table rows.
 A named list or character string.
                               # Also see conditional styling below
-  inline = FALSE              # Display the table as an inline element, which shrinks to fit its contents?
+  inline = FALSE,             # Display the table as an inline element, which shrinks to fit its contents? width = "auto",             # Width in pixels.
+Defaults to automatic sizing height = "auto",            # Height in pixels.
+Defaults to automatic sizing elementId = NULL            # Element ID for the widget )
-)
 ```